Devices

 - Location assignment

-- Optional queue assignment (kiosk, desk)
+- Optional queue assignment (kiosk, desk, display)

 - Optional desk assignment (display — see below)